saucelabs/sauce-docs/docs/mobile-apps/live-testing/live-mobile-app-testing.md

 ### Apple Pay on Real Private Devices
 :::note
-Our real devices are cleaned after every session.
-This means that you need to configure your Apple Pay Sandbox Testing account, including a passcode and sandbox cards, every time you want to test Apple Pay on an iOS real device.
+Our real devices are cleaned after every test session.
+Therefore, you need to configure your Apple Pay Sandbox Testing account, including a passcode and sandbox cards, every time you want to test Apple Pay on an iOS real device.
 :::

 To make Apple Pay work on Sauce Labs real private devices: